valohai/docs/source/core-concepts.rst

 * **started**: The execution is currently running on an instance.
 You should see real-time logs and metadata through the web interface.
 * **error**: The last of the execution commands failed; check the logs for more information.
-* **stopping**: An user manually cancelled the execution through the web interface or command line client
+* **stopping**: An user manually cancelled the execution through the web interface or command-line client
 * **stopped**: The execution has been successfully stopped by the platform
-* **complete**: The execution was ran successfully and its results are available through the web interface and command line client.
+* **complete**: The execution was ran successfully and its results are available through the web interface and command-line client.

-Everything your commands write to the standard output or standard error streams is logged and visible in real-time through our command line client and web app.
+Everything your commands write to the standard output or standard error streams is logged and visible in real-time through our command-line client and web app.
 That is, you can freely ``print()`` things and view them in the app.

 At the end of an execution, anything stored in the ``/valohai/outputs`` directory will be uploaded to storage.
 This is the place to store your neural network weights and biases if you want to access them later.